-It is important to find out what is underground before starting a project, because damaging buried utilities is dangerous.
-If a utility is damaged, it could be harmful for the person digging and essential services such as electricity, telephone or water could be interrupted.
+It is important to find out what is underground before starting a project because damaging buried utilities is dangerous.
+If a utility is damaged, it could be harmful to the person digging and essential services such as electricity, telephone or water could be interrupted.

 When to Request Locates

 It takes at least 10 business days to process a request to locate and mark York Region utilities.
 It is best to request a locate as far ahead of time as possible.

 Homeowners require a locate before digging for any reason.
 For example:

 - Digging holes for a deck or fence

 - Planting a tree or creating a new garden